 - Use scheduling apps — You want to build your social media following, but you’ve still got a business to run and home inspections to perform.
 Scheduler apps like Later, Buffer, and Hootsuite let you schedule all your posts for the week (or month) ahead of time.
 And with a Business Profile, the apps can even auto-publish those posts for you.

-You probably already know that for your home inspection company to thrive, you need to be where your potential customers are.
-And in an increasingly online world, that means you need to be on social media.
+You probably already know that for your home inspection company to thrive, you must be where your potential customers are.
+And in an increasingly online world, you need to be on social media.